DennisM94/Portfolio-Webpage/README.md

 ---

-See `frontend/README.md` for frontend-specific details and workflows.
+See the `frontend/README.md` for frontend-specific details and workflows.